neirasetka/UserManagement/README.md

 entered when he was registering his account.
 Users, vehicles and expenses can be sorted, filtered and searched by basic information like first name, last name and username for users.
 For vehicles, we use name, license plate and manufacturer as parameter to search, filter and sort.
 For expenses we use name and price.

 TECHNOLOGIES:
-ASP .NET 5.0 Web API
+ASP .NET 5.0 Web API,
-Microsoft SQL Server
+Microsoft SQL Server,
 JWT

 PREREQUISITIES:
-Microsoft Visual Studio 2022 IDE
+Microsoft Visual Studio 2022 IDE,
-Microsoft SQL Server Management Studio 18
+Microsoft SQL Server Management Studio 18,
 Git

 STARTING THE APPLICATION: